ETP Digital assets: Easy investor access to blockchain and crypto

 Digital assets are a dynamic, growing asset class that’s constantly evolving as consumers, companies, and institutions find more ways to use blockchain and cryptocurrencies.
 Their rapid expansion highlights the value of considering broad, diversified exposure to digital assets.

 In 2024, Invesco partnered with Galaxy to launch the Invesco Galaxy Bitcoin ETF (BTCO) and Invesco Galaxy Ethereum ETF (QETH).
 Invesco is a global ETF franchise with a diverse selection of 200+ forward-thinking ETPs.
 Galaxy is a digital asset and blockchain leader with a wealth of traditional finance expertise and deep crypto know-how.
-The combined experience informs BTCO, which provides bitcoin exposure while helping to mitigate the risk of managing personal digital wallets and dealing with unregulated crypto platforms.
+The combined experience informs BTCO and QETH, which provide bitcoin and Ethereum exposure respectively while helping to mitigate the risk of managing personal digital wallets and dealing with unregulated crypto platforms.
+Both ETPs seek to reflect the spot price performance of their respective cryptocurrency by holding the actual coins in institutional-grade digital storage.

-In 2021, Invesco launched two digital asset ETPs, the Invesco Alerian Galaxy Crypto Economy ETF (SATO) and the Invesco Alerian Galaxy Blockchain Users and Decentralized Commerce ETF (BKLC).
-SATO and BKLC give investors efficient access to opportunities across the asset class.
+In 2021, Invesco launched two equity-based digital asset ETPs, the Invesco Alerian Galaxy Crypto Economy ETF (SATO) and the Invesco Alerian Galaxy Blockchain Users and Decentralized Commerce ETF (BKLC).
+SATO and BKLC give investors access to stocks of crypto and blockchain-related companies.

 Whether you’re looking for investment opportunities related to cryptocurrencies or exposure to the broader blockchain ecosystem, Invesco offers tools for diversifying your portfolio.